About the GVDNThe GVDN facilitates globally coordinated vaccine safety monitoring

 - Readily accessible, evidence-based material for use in communications

-The GVDN makes it possible to perform global collaborative retrospective analyses of health data utilising the existing capabilities of some partners, while growing the capacity of countries with less developed data infrastructures.
-Sharing of standards and common data protocols will facilitate robust and rapid scientific outputs that will contribute strong evidence to the dialogue around vaccine use and safety.
-The global scale will provide even greater precision in understanding vaccine outcomes.
+Uncommon Adverse Events Following Immunization (AEFI) can only be evaluated in post-introduction pharmacovigilance (PIPV) studies.
+The Global Vaccine Data Network makes it possible to perform global collaborative retrospective analyses of health data utilising the existing capabilities of some partners, while growing the capacity of countries with less developed data infrastructures.
+This includes rapid-cycle analyses.
+Sharing of standards and common data protocols facilitates robust and rapid scientific outputs that contribute strong evidence to the dialogue around vaccine use and safety.
+The global scale provides even greater precision in understanding vaccine outcomes.
 Furthermore, development of data capabilities designed to explore more individualised aspects of vaccine safety may help to ascertain the genomic basis for variability in response to vaccines.

 Recently the use of large administrative databases that contain interactions with health services has become easier.
 Vaccine safety research relies on being able to identify the exposure to a vaccine.
 Rare events that may be associated with vaccines need very large populations because: